-- Weight: Being overweight or obese and having high levels of visceral body fat have associations with an
+- Weight: Being overweight or obese and having high levels of visceral body fat are linked with an

 - Other health conditions: Renal insufficiency and other kidney conditions can reduce the body’s ability to remove waste, leading to elevated uric acid levels.
 Other conditions associated with gout include high blood pressure and diabetes.

-- maintaining a high fluid intake of around 2–4 liters a day
+- drinking 2–4 liters of fluids a day

 - avoiding alcohol